diggahdee/diggahdee.github.io/_drafts/study-the-subject/1-corinthian/1-corinthians-12-14.md

 - God put the body (the world) together and all members (people) in it for a purpose.
 We are all a part of it, whether we want to accept it or not, and we’re all designed to work together for the good of all.
 	- The body consist of more than one member.
 Each member is part of the body as God designed.
 The members do not get to opt out, but we’re arranged to be a part of it.
 The purpose may not be what the members "wants", but it’s what the whole needs.
 1 Corinthian 12:14-19
 	- All members must work together for the health and well being of the whole.
 We need each other, God "desires" no division, but that we care for one another suffering and celebrating together.
 1 Corinthian 12:20-26
+	- Everyone has value no matter their role in the body.
+Paul uses an interest comparison in verses 21-22, "*21 The eye cannot say to the hand, “I have no need of you,” nor again the head to the feet, “I have no need of you.”
+22 On the contrary, the parts of the body that seem to be weaker are indispensable,*".
+The eye is a powerful organ.
+It is how the body takes in information, how the body navigates throughout the world, and the mind processes information for the good of the body.
+What good is the ability to see and think without the ability to interact with the world, by your hands and feet.
+This symbolism here is beautiful.
+We may not all be "thinkers", holding roles that shape the direction of the body, but what good is the body without all the people all the digits that execute against that direction.
+Whether taking about a governmentm a business, a family or a church.
+We need thinkers and doers equally.
+	-
+	- God intention was for us to work together to remove all division from the body and uplift one and all.
+1 Corinthian 12:24~-26

+**My Thoughts**

+We have a world full of teachers, doctors, engineers, scientist, meteorologist, farmers, salesman, construction workers, delivery workers, stay at home parents, physchologist, government officials etc. People who are gifted with wisdom, knowledge, drive to succeeed, the ability to heal, the ability to read the signs of nature, the ability to understand people, the ability to communicate well, or to understand well.
+Everyone of us are a part of this world that God has made and play a role in it’s salvation.
+Whether we want to accept it or not we are in this together and God would have us suffer and celebrate together.
+Look at the stories of the Old Testament.
+God’s will was completed not just by the Israelites but everyone one of the people had a part to play in the Gospel.
+Everyone from Babylonian kings, to prostetutes, to divorcees, wise kings, slave girls, believers and non believers and God was there, God accepted their acceptance of him, as adoption into his grace.
+Blessing so many.
+We were all created by one Spirit and designed, "made to drink of" one Spirit.
+We must work together for the health of the whole body.
+The parts of the body that appear to be weaker are indispensable.

 ##1 Corinthian 12:27